No matter how well you plan it, your next RV adventure could include something unexpected.

-- Medical payments: Also called MedPay, this coverage can help pay your medical bills if you caused a wreck.
-(If you’re not at fault the other driver’s liability should cover your medical bills.)
+- Medical Payments: Also called MedPay, this coverage can help pay your medical bills if you cause a wreck.
+(If you’re not at fault, the other driver’s liability should cover your medical bills.)

-- Personal Injury Protection: Especially for states with no-fault accident policies, this coverage will pay for your own medical bills even if someone else hit your vehicle.
+- Personal Injury Protection: Especially for states with no-fault accident policies, this coverage will pay for your own medical bills even if someone else hits your vehicle.

 - Extras: Many insurers offer AAA-style benefits such as roadside assistance, towing, and help finding alternative accommodations.

 Having great auto coverage depends on finding the right mix of these coverages to match your car and your situation.